Online Since 1999 Site Secure

 -Three 5G Broadband review-

-If you’re not set on Three then there are other alternatives too, notably the EE Smart 4G Hub.
+If you’re not set on Three then there are other alternatives too, notably the EE Smart 4G Hub 2.
 This offers average speeds of 30-40Mbps on EE’s network, along with support for 64 simultaneous connections, and two Ethernet ports.
 It’s largely a comparable device other than the Ethernet ports, so it’s worth considering if you have better coverage with EE than Three, though it's also a lot more expensive.

 Outside of 4G and 5G home broadband, there’s also fibre to consider of course.
 Three 4G Broadband can match or beat the slowest fibre plans for speed, but many homes will have access to significantly faster fibre options, with full fibre topping out at over 1Gbps – albeit often at a high price.

-And if you’d rather have a battery-powered device that you can use anywhere, consider the Three 4G Plus MiFi, which is designed to bring Wi-Fi to your gadgets when out and about, but isn’t quite as capable when used as an always-on home broadband solution.
+And if you’d rather have a battery-powered device that you can use anywhere, consider the Three 4G MiFi, which is designed to bring Wi-Fi to your gadgets when out and about, but isn’t quite as capable when used as an always-on home broadband solution.

 Best Three 4G Broadband Deals